f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 - 2 x 25Gb - 4 x 10Gb

-The **8 x 10Gb** profile will allow all eight ports to be utilized when operating at a maximum of 10Gb each, as this will not exceed the maximum 100Gb aggregate.
+The **8 x 10Gb** profile will allow all eight ports to be utilized when operating at a maximum of 10Gb each, as this will not exceed the 100Gb aggregate maximum.
 The ports can run in either 10Gb, or 1Gb modes.

 .. image:: images/rseries_networking/image10.png
   :align: center